cuba-platform/frontend/packages/front-generator/README.md

-Generate front-end clients for CUBA Platform
+Generator and scripts for front-end clients for CUBA Platform